What is Exploratory Study?

 “Exploratory Study” provides a support system for students who want and need to explore their options.
 It’s not a major or a minor; just a positive sign that you are on the path to discovering what you want to study and accomplish at Grand Valley and in the future.

 Others may feel confident that Grand Valley is the right place for them, but have absolutely no idea what field of study would be both useful and interesting.

 Why should I do that?

-Their expertise is in assisting you to discover the path that's right for you; get involved in activities and programs that enrich your college experience; and help you prepare yourself for life and work post-graduation.
+Their expertise is in assisting you to discover the path that's right for you; get involved in activities and programs that enrich your college experience, and help you prepare yourself for life and work post-graduation.

 When should I do that?

 The sooner you meet with an advisor, the more opportunities you'll open yourself up to!
-We recommend that if you're at this page, you go ahead and schedule an appointment with your advisor today.
+We recommend that if you're on this page, you go ahead and schedule an appointment with your advisor today.

 Who do I talk to?